zacharyhanna/SPOW-BDOW-introgression-scripts/README.md

 #### can run additional sliding windows, e.g., 40,000 base window sliding 5,000 bases at a time:
 $ ./sliding_window.sh ad_pct.txt 40000 5000 >wnd_40k_5k_slide.txt

-### Compute means and standard deviations on allele depth file (AD_pct.txt) and keep this info for further use
+### Compute means and standard deviations on allele depth file (AD_pct.txt)
+We are keeping the output for further use in the file "means_stdevs_ad.txt".
+The script requires:
+GNU Grep - we used GNU Grep version 2.16 (Free Software Foundation, 2014)

 $ compute_ad_mean_stdev.sh ad_pct.txt >means_stdevs_ad.txt

 ### to check for outliers in the window do this: